tinytimor/tinytimor-genai_fundamentals_tutorial/README.md

 # GenAI Fundamentals Tutorial

-The repository serves as a resource for learning about Generative AI.
+The repository serves as a resource for learning about Generative AI for all levels of Python programmers.

-In the first notebook (`tutorial1_implementation_rag.ipynb`) of this repository, the tutorial is designed to teach the implementation of Vector Databases, Retrieval Augmented Generation (RAG), and Large Language Models (LLMs) with Python.
-It leverages Python's LangChain, OpenAI's API, and ChromaDB libraries.
+The Python code leverages LangChain, OpenAI's API, and ChromaDB libraries.
 For user engagement, the tutorial is centered around a clinical case study to showcase practical applications in healthcare data analytics.

 ![Screenshot 2024-04-26 at 1 50 18 PM](https://github.com/tinytimor/tinytimor-genai_fundamentals_tutorial/assets/108763451/5dd9e2e7-18b7-4220-b508-b4c738c415cf)

 ## Contents - 🚧 Work in Progress 🚧

-- `tutorial1_implementation_rag.ipynb`: Jupyter notebook with step-by-step instructions on setting up and utilizing vector databases and RAG for a clinical case study.
+- `tutorial1_implementation_rag.ipynb`: Jupyter notebook with step-by-step instructions on setting up and utilizing Vector Databases and RAG for a clinical case study.
 - `requirements.txt`: A list of Python packages required for the tutorial.
 - `medical_handbooks/`: Folder containing clinical data in PDF format, used for the case study.